 Tesla Powerwall 2

-A guide to the popular Tesla Powerwall 2 battery.
+A reference guide for existing Tesla Powerwall 2 battery owners.

-The Tesla Powerwall 2 has proven to be one of the most popular home battery storage systems in Australia.
+The discontinued Tesla Powerwall 2 was one of the most popular home battery storage systems in Australia.
+If you're looking to buy a new battery, we recommend our Tesla Powerwall 3 guide.

 In late 2025, the Tesla Powerwall 2 was discontinued in Australia.
 Tesla didn't seek renewal for its appearance on the Clean Energy Council's 'Approved batteries' list.